mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 ####  2. Dataset

-Please follow the instructions in the [README.md](data/README.md) in the [/data](data) directory to be able to use the code in this github correctly.
+Please follow the instructions in the [README.md](data/README.md) in the [/data](data) directory to be able to use the code in this github with your data correctly.

 ####  3. Pretrained models